Nerwyn/android-tv-card/README.md

 <img src="https://raw.githubusercontent.com/Nerwyn/android-tv-card/main/assets/editor_actions_general_options_slider.png" alt="editor actions general options slider" width="600"/>

 Sliders have some additional general options.
-They can have range `Min` and `Max` values defined by the user, but default to 0 and 1.
-They can also have a `Step` size defined, which defaults to 0.01.
+They have a range `Min` and `Max` which defaults to 0 and 1 respectively.
+They also have a `Step` size which defaults to 0.01.

-Sliders will wait one second before updating their internal values from Home Assistant.
+Sliders will wait one second before updating their internal values from Home Assistant to prevent it from bouncing between the old and new values.
 This time can be changed by setting `Update after action delay`.
+It defaults to 1000ms

 ### Touchpad Tabs

 <img src="https://raw.githubusercontent.com/Nerwyn/android-tv-card/main/assets/editor_actions_general_options_touchpad.png" alt="editor actions general options touchpad" width="600"/>

-Touchpads have five tabs at the top of their actions page - up, down, center, left, and right.
+Touchpads have five tabs at the top of their actions page for each direction and it's center.
 Only the center tab has general options as these apply to the entire touchpad remote element.
-Center and each remote direction have their own options for appearance and interactions as described below.
+Each direction and center have their own options for appearance and interactions as described below.

 ## Appearance